 So you’ve made it to my site.
 I’m so pleased.

-Before you browse (and trust me, there are lots to look at), let me tell you a little about me and why I’ve set up Health Hacking.
+Before you start browsing (and trust me, there is so much to look at), let me tell you a little about me and why I’ve set up Health Hacking.

 So I’m Joanna.
-I’ve led quite an interesting life from serving in the Royal Navy to qualifying as a Fitness Instructor, to selling mortgages and at present, running events for a large corporate company.
+I’ve led quite an interesting life from serving in the Royal Navy to qualifying as a Fitness Instructor, to selling mortgages and being a fully fledged Communications and Events Manager.

 So you’re probably wondering what Health Hacking has to do with my life and why I’d set something like this up.